Heather C. MacRae

 About

-Heather MacRae and three other graduate students (Same Breyer, Naimar Ramirez, and Ben Tollefson) Co-Owned and operated Non-Fiction Gallery from 2012 to 2014.
+Heather C. MacRae and three other graduate students (Sam Breyer, Naimar Ramirez, and Ben Tollefson) Co-Owned and operated Non-Fiction Gallery from 2012 to 2014.
 As the Director of Finance and Development, MacRae then stayed on as Exhibitions Director when the gallery was sold to the non-profit organization, Art-Rise Savannah until 2016.

 MacRae’s own work has been shown internationally, and across the United States.
 She has been mentioned in several publications and has written many exhibitions reviews for digital magazines such as the Savannahian, as well as conducted interviews and reviews for publications such as Burnaway Magazine.